ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 </center>
 </figure>

-Indeed, we see that with attractiveness, the absolute differences in dating market value is more heavily piled around zero for the matches than the mismatches.
+Indeed, we see that with attractiveness, the absolute differences in dating market value are more heavily piled around zero for the matches than the mismatches.
 Story wise, this says that **people who match with each other tend to be of the same attractiveness** while **those who mismatch tend to be of different attractiveness** levels in the dating market.

 Let's see if we have the same story with intelligence.